Farmark

 Family calendar comparison

-The best digital calendar for a family depends on the job you need it to do.
+The best digital calendar for a family depends on whether you want to buy another screen.

 Farmark is not just another personal calendar app.
 It is for the real family problem: parents need the schedule on the go, and the whole household needs a visible home base before someone is already late.